scoobybejesus/cryptools/README.md

 import and may cause unintended rounding issues.

 * Microsoft Excel.
 Don't let Excel cause you to bang your head against a wall.
-Picture this scenario.
-You keep your transactions for your input file in a Google Sheet, and you're meticulous about making sure it's perfect.
-You then download it as a CSV file and import it into `cryptools`.
-It works perfectly, and you have all your reports.
-Then you realize you'd like to quickly change a memo and re-run the reports, so you open the CSV file in Excel and edit it.
-Then you import it into `cryptools` again and the program panics!
-What happened is most likely that Excel changed the rounding of your precise decimals underneath you!
-Depending on the rounding, `cryptools` may think your input file has been incorrectly prepared because you've supposedly spent more coins than you actually owned at that time.
-`Cryptools` does not let you spend coins you don't own, and it will exit upon finding such a condition.
+`Cryptools` does not let you spend coins you don't own, and it will panic/exit upon discovering such a condition.
-The program is right, and your data is right, but Excel modified your data, so the program crashed for "no reason."
-The solution is to have Excel already open, then in the ribbon's Data tab, you'll import your CSV file "From Text."
-You'll choose Delimited, and Comma, and then highlight every column and choose Text as the data type.

-* Currently, does not build on Windows due to the Termion crate (used for the print menu).
+You may believe your data is perfect, but Excel will change the precision of your numbers from underneath you if you're not careful.
+If automatic rounding causes your values/quantities to change, the data may then suggest you *are* spending coins you don't have.
+You must take steps to account for this.
+    - All your transaction values/quantity must **not** be kept in 'General' formatting.
+Using 'numeric' or 'comma' is recommended.
+    - If opening a "correct" CSV that isn't otherwise formatted, instead go to the Data tab and import the CSV "From Text," avoiding 'General' as the data type.
+        - In either of these cases, for every cell with crypto transaction quantities/amounts, adjust rounding to view **8** decimal places.
+    - Excel writes numeric values to a CSV file as they appear in the cell, not their underlying actual value, so:
+        - Go into options and choose to "Set precision as displayed."
+This is found in different places in Mac and Windows.
+    - If your CSV Input File has MM-dd-YY date format, opening in Excel will change it to MM/dd/YY, so you'll have to pass the -d flag (or related `.env` variable).

 ## Installation